-Apple Orchard is a big, old farmhouse surrounded by fields and trees.
-There are a maximum of eight boys living here at any one time, all aged between 12 and 18 years old.
-You will have your own room which could be either up or downstairs.
-You are more than welcome to put up your own posters and pictures and any other personal bits that will make you feel more comfortable.
+Orchard House is a Large house surrounded by fields and trees.
+There are a maximum of nine boys living here at any one time, all aged between 12 and 18 years old.
+You will have your own room and you are more than welcome to put up your own posters and pictures and any other personal items that will make you feel more comfortable.

 Your bedroom is strictly private.
 No other boys may enter your room and staff can only enter with your permission or in case of an emergency.
 Remember this is your home and it is yours to share with the other boys.
-All we ask is that you respect and take care of Apple Orchard and its contents.
+All we ask is that you respect and take care of Orchard House and its contents.

-There are three bathrooms that are shared with the other boys.
+There are two bathrooms that are shared with the other boys and one bedroom has an en-suite bathroom.
 The large kitchen is available for you to make drinks or snacks and we will be more than pleased to have a hand with the cooking if you feel you would like to help.
-In the Conservatory and Games Room there are TVs and a number of games consoles and board games.
+There is a large Lounge and a Games Room where there are TVs and a number of games consoles and board games.